 OK, so why am I qualified to research the technology and techniques needed to live permanently on Luna?
 I don’t have a PhD, work in a fancy lab, teach at a prominent university, or lounge on mountains of cash.
 That question actually set me back for a long time until I decided that I didn’t need any of that stuff.
 Most scientists throughout history didn’t have any of that stuff either and were very successful.
 “Gentlemen scientists” were far more common before the 20th century, when official funding (government, non-profit, and for-profit) for science significantly increased.
 I figure I can’t go too far wrong following the footsteps of two of my favorite scientists – Benjamin Franklin and Nikola Tesla.

 What I DO have are:

 - An insatiable curiosity.
 Learning new things is fun!

 - A love of science and a passion for anything related to space (especially Luna).
 Although I find most of the hard sciences fascinating.

 - Scientific background and training.
 I may have “just” a BS in Environmental Science but I know how to do research.
 More importantly, I know how to research how to do research.
 While I’d like to eventually earn a PhD someday, I just can’t figure out how to justify the cost.
 It would be more for my ego than anything else.

 - Mechanical and electrical aptitude.
 I’m pretty good at designing, building, and fixing things.
 And my vision of Lunar Homestead research requires the skills of a mechanic, electrician, and plumber far more than those of an engineer.
 Simple and low-tech are the keys to opening up the solar system.

 Alright, that’s enough about me for now.
 Maybe I’ll add more stuff later.
 And maybe not.
 I really don’t like talking about myself all that much.
 There’s far more interesting things out there to discuss.
 Like permanent Lunar settlements!

-Check out my LinkedIn account for my work/education history.
+Below are my social media accounts.
 But if you’re THAT bored you should really just go outside and play.